And not just because we have the highest green in Nashua!

 “Its hard to pick just one green I like, but 14 is indicative of the rest of our greens, only a little more severe.
 Sky Meadow is a thinking-man’s golf course.
 You have to use your imagination and think about where to put your ball — on the course and the greens.
 You certainly won’t get 18 flat putts here, probably won’t even get one!”

-“If you can make it to these last three holes with a decent round intact, the final three holes might give you a chance to improve.
-But like the rest of the golf course, you need to think about what your going to do before you do it.
+“If you can make it to 16 with a decent round intact, the final three holes might give you a chance to improve.
+But like the rest of the golf course, you need to think about what you're going to do before you do it.

 “Number 16 is a short dog-leg right par-4.
 Driving the green is possible with a 300-yard drive and a slight fade; otherwise lay-up and you’ll have a short wedge to the green.
 Sixteen is an excellent chance for birdie.